shahlab/teaching/2019-Fall-CompGen/README.md

 Each Quiz is worth 10 points.

-### Final Quiz
+### Final Exam
-The final quiz will be cumulative.
+The final exam will be cumulative.
 Half of the questions will be from previous in-class exercises, homeworks, and quizzes.
 The other half will involve new applications of the material we cover over the course of the semester.
 There will be a 15-25 questions.
 Once you start the Quiz, you will have FOUR hours to complete it.

-The Final Quiz is worth 20% of the final grade.

 ### Final projects
 Towards the end of the course, all students will be split into teams of 2-3 individuals.
 Each team will complete a finals research project.
 Each team can select one of the two broad research topics lsited below: